IBM-Cloud/docs-services/getting_started_template/index.md

 <!-- You can include an optional prerequisites paragraph for any prerequisites to be met before integrating the service.
 For example: -->

-Before an application developer can embed single sign-on capability into an app, the administrator must create unbound service instances by using the Bluemix user interface.
+Before an application developer can... the administrator must ...

 <!-- Include a sentence to briefly introduce the steps.
 Examples: -->